davidbograd/fysfinder-next/scripts/LOGO_SYSTEM.md

 # Logo Caching System

-This system fetches and caches clinic logos manually to optimize performance and reduce API usage.
+This system fetches and caches clinic logos automatically during builds to optimize performance and reduce API usage.

 ## How it Works

-### 1. Manual Logo Fetching
+### 1. Automatic Logo Fetching

 - **Script**: `scripts/fetch-clinic-logos.ts`
-- **Trigger**: Run manually when needed (`npm run fetch:logos`)
+- **Trigger**: Runs automatically before each build (`prebuild` npm script) + manually when needed
 - **Process**:
   - Fetches all clinics with website URLs from Supabase
   - Extracts unique domains